 All parcels of land that were on record as of October 5, 1988 are entitled to subdivide for single family detached residences based on Subsections 5.7D.1, 5.7D.2 or 5.7D.3 below.
 A property owner may use a combination of these Subsections, provided that the number of lots are prorated by density.
-The density rights for any rural development shall be based on the parcel of record as of October 5, 1988 utilizing the following alternatives:^{8, 32}
+The density rights for any rural development shall be based on the parcel of record as of October 5, 1988 utilizing the following alternatives:

-- 1. A property owner may create one (1) lot for every 15 acres with a minimum lot size of three (3) acres. ^{17, 21} - a.
+- 1. A property owner may create one (1) lot for every 15 acres with a minimum lot size of three (3) acres. - a.
 Maximum number of lots allowed (density) shall be computed using acreage on record as of October 5, 1988.
-Any divisions which have occurred since that time shall be subtracted from the maximum number of lots allowed.32 - b.A property owner may transfer rights to adjacent parcels which are owned by the same entity.^{17, 21} a.
-Purpose and Intent b.
-Requirements

-2. Clustering

-- i.
-To encourage the conservation of farmland in the Rural Zoning District by planning the residential development allowed in the zone to provide for the best obtainable siting, access and location of lots on a tract while retaining a portion of the property as green space32. - ii.
-To provide for a well planned development while minimizing the use of prime agricultural land.

-- i.
-One (1) lot may be subdivided for every five (5) acres.
-17, 21, 23, 32 - (a) Maximum number of lots allowed (density) shall be computed using acreage on record as of October 5, 1988.
-Any divisions which have occurred since that time shall be subtracted from the maximum number of lots allowed.32 - (b) A minimum of 50% of the property shall be retained as green space and shall contain no further development rights unless the property is placed in another zone or further subdivision is allowed by ordinance.
-A note to this effect shall be placed on all cluster subdivision plats.32 - (c) For every additional 5% green space preservation, the following sliding scale may be utilized:32 ii.
-The residue of a lot divided utilizing either 5.7D.1 or 5.7D.2 prior to the date of adoption of this amendment on March 16, 2017, shall have additional rights based
+Any divisions which have occurred since that time shall be subtracted from the maximum number of lots allowed. - b.
+A property owner may transfer rights to adjacent parcels which are owned by the same entity. - 2.
+Clustering - a.
+Purpose and Intent - i.
+To encourage the conservation of farmland in the Rural Zoning District by planning the residential development allowed in the zone to provide for the best obtainable siting, access and location of lots on a tract while retaining a portion of the property as green space. - ii.
+To provide for a well planned development while minimizing the use of prime agricultural land. - b.
+Requirements - i.
+One (1) lot may be subdivided for every five (5) acres.17, 21, 23, 32 - (a) Maximum number of lots allowed (density) shall be computed using acreage on record as of October 5, 1988.
+Any divisions which have occurred since that time shall be subtracted from the maximum number of lots allowed. - (b) A minimum of 50% of the property shall be retained as green space and shall contain no further development rights unless the property is placed in another zone or further subdivision is allowed by ordinance.
+A note to this effect shall be placed on all cluster subdivision plats.

+(c) For every additional 5% green space preservation, the following sliding scale may be utilized: